Pacific Rim (film): Development

-In February 2006, it was reported that Guillermo del Toro would direct Travis Beacham's fantasy screenplay Killing on Carnival Row, but the project never materialized.
+In February 2006, it was reported that Travis Beacham would direct Guillermo del Toro's fantasy screenplay Killing on Carnival Row, but the project never materialized.
 Beacham conceived Pacific Rim the following year.
 While walking on the beach near Santa Monica Pier, the screenwriter imagined a giant robot and a giant monster fighting to the death.
 "They just sort of materialized out of the fog, these vast, godlike things."
 He later conceived the idea that each robot had two pilots, asking "what happens when one of those people dies?"
 Deciding this would be "a story about loss, moving on after loss, and dealing with survivor's guilt", Beacham commenced writing the film.
 On May 28, 2010, it was reported that Legendary Pictures had purchased Beacham's detailed 25-page film treatment, now titled Pacific Rim.

 On July 28, 2010, it was reported that del Toro would next direct an adaptation of H. P. Lovecraft's At the Mountains of Madness for Universal Studios, with James Cameron producing.
 When del Toro met with Legendary Pictures to discuss the possibility of collaborating with them on a film, he was intrigued by Beacham's treatment—still a "very small pitch" at this point.
 Del Toro struck a deal with Legendary: while directing At the Mountains of Madness, he would produce and co-write Pacific Rim; because of the films' conflicting production schedules, he would direct Pacific Rim only if At the Mountains of Madness were cancelled.
 Tom Cruise was attached to star in the Lovecraft adaptation.

 On March 7, 2011, it was reported that Universal would not proceed with At the Mountains of Madness because del Toro was unwilling to compromise on the $150 million budget and R rating.
 The director later reflected, "When it happened, this has never happened to me, but I actually cried that weekend a lot.
 I don't want to sound like a puny soul, but I really was devastated.
 I was weeping for the movie."
 The project collapsed on a Friday, and del Toro signed to direct Pacific Rim the following Monday.

 Del Toro spent a year working with Beacham on the screenplay, and is credited as co-writer.
 He introduced ideas he had always wished to see in the genre, such as a Kaiju birth and a Kaiju attack seen from a child's perspective.
 The script also received an uncredited rewrite from Neil Cross, who previously created the Idris Elba-starring drama series Luther and wrote the del Toro-produced horror film Mama.
 Patrick Melton and Marcus Dunstan were enlisted to perform uncredited rewrites when their spec script Monstropolis caught the filmmaker's attention.
 Drew Pearce also carried out uncredited work on the script.